 Prince Rupert is located on the northern coast of British Columbia.
 It is not far from Alaska, and if you have taken an Alaskan cruise, your ship may have actually stopped in in Prince Rupert for the day.
 As you recall it was founded by Charles Hays whose death on Titanic resulted in Lord Grantham’s financial demise: Charles also headed the Grand Trunk Railway.

 A lovely little community connected to the ocean.
 As I mentioned above I discovered this cookbook–edited by Luanne Roth–when we were buying our fishing licenses at Bobs on the Rocks, a local institution.
-This great book prepared by the Prince Rupert Environmental Society provides unexpectedly wonderful recipes for salmon and white fish from cooks who draw their meals from the sea on a weekly, even daily basis.
-The book is also sprinkled with lovely anecdotes about the communities connection to the sea.
+This great book prepared by the Prince Rupert Environmental Society provides unexpectedly wonderful recipes for salmon and whitefish from cooks who draw their meals from the sea on a weekly, even daily basis.
+The book is also sprinkled with lovely anecdotes about the communities connected to the sea.

 The 2006 documentary Call From the Coast (you can download a copy) reveals the negative impact fish farms have on wild salmon.
 There is even a cameo by Jim Robertson, our family friend and charter operator (Hot Spot Charters) who spoke on behalf of the sport fishing charters in the area.
 We actually stopped to visit the Tobboggan Creek Fish Hatchery in Smithers where salmon are incubated to be released.
 The area won their battle to keep fish farms out of the Skeena estuary, and now raising the alarm over plans to pipe toxic bitumen from Alberta tar sands to then supertanker it out from Kitimat or Prince Rupert.

 Sales of this cookbook help the community in their efforts to protect their coastal water and wild fish.
 Click to learn more about the organization.